nghenglim/database_benchmark/README.md

+## Introduction
+The intention of this benchmark script is a starting of decentralized database benchmark tool.
+The script might be not complete in feature but slowly we can enhance it.

+This repo structure ultimately still have a lot to be changed, feel free to criticize in an open opinion way or use it for your own benchmark.

 ## Advised benchmark procedure
 - Put benchmark environment detail to `{folder}/readme.md`
 - Use docker container to perform benchmark, only 1 container running at 1 time